RobinKoetsier/robinkoetsier.github.i/_posts/2021-03-03-expected-points.md

 Read the Dutch version of this article [here](https://www.tussendelinies.nl/expected-points/)

 You probably read already about it, or saw it in some tweet/picture/anything, Expected Points.
 From understat to Opta, they are all using it.
 There are some different ways to calculate it though.
-In this article I will tell you my method, the emthod we use at [Tussen de Linies](https://www.tussendelinies.nl)
+In this article I will tell you my method, the method we use for our dashboard at [Tussen de Linies](https://www.tussendelinies.nl/data-dashboard)

 <br />